neddyboy77/Video-game-review/README.md

 # Video-game-review

-Big Tuna industries video game reviews
+Big Tuna industries video game reviews.
+Resume project that allows users to make personal reviews of games and find others that may peak their interest

 ## Authors:

-Tommy Nedow
+- Tommy Nedow
-Jordan Mack
+- Jordan Mack

-Resume project that allows users to make personal reviews of games and find others that may peak their interest

 ## Dependencies